nabto/unabto-arduinomega-sdk/README.md

 We also need a device name and key, both of which can be created at portal.appmyproduct.com

-Download the latest heatcontrol-arduinomega-master zip library from the releases (not the Source code (zip)).
+Download the latest unabto-arduinomega-sdk-X.X.X.zip zip library from the releases (not the Source code (zip)).

-No matter which way, we can now add the library to the Arduino IDE via Sketch -> Include Library -> Add .ZIP Library... and then browse to and add the heatcontrol-arduinomega-master that was just created/downloaded.
+Add the library to the Arduino IDE via Sketch -> Include Library -> Add .ZIP Library... and then browse to and add the unabto-arduinomega-sdk-X.X.X.zip that was just downloaded.

 # Run the example

-We can now open the HeatPump.ino example by going to File -> Examples -> Nabto-ESP8266 -> HeatPump
+We can now open the HeatPump.ino example by going to File -> Examples -> Nabto-Mega2560 -> HeatPump

+Connect to your device using the Heat Control Ionic starter app and see the LED change its brightness according to the target heat.